 SECTION 3 CONTRACT BALANCING

 3.1.
 Owners' Obligation to Maintain Balance.
 Owner shall manage daily receipts and deliveries of Gas and, if necessary, make adjustments to maintain a balance of receipts and deliveries.
-Owner shall manage daily receipts and deliveries so that the Imbalance shall be kept as near zero as practicable. .Gatherer will notify Owner of any Imbalance remaining at the end of a Month and Owner shall correct such Imbalance volumetrically during the Month following notification.
+Owner shall manage daily receipts and deliveries so that the Imbalance shall be kept as near zero as practicable.
+Gatherer will notify Owner of any Imbalance remaining at the end of a Month and Owner shall correct such Imbalance volumetrically during the Month following notification.
 "Imbalance" shall be defined as the difference between the total MMBTU's of Gas received at the Receipt Point(s), less fuel and lost and unaccounted for gas, and the total MMBTU's of Gas allocated to Owner at the Delivery Point(s).

 3.2.
 Gatherer’s Right to Minimize Variances and to Balance.
 Monthly balancing of Receipt Point volumes and Delivery Point volumes shall be managed by Gatherer so that any Imbalance or tolerance shall be kept as near to zero as practicable.
 Unless agreed to between parties, Gatherer will not be required to receive quantities from Owner in excess of the quantities Owner or Owner's designee will accept at the Delivery Point(s) on a concurrent basis and Gatherer shall not be required to deliver at any Delivery Point(s) quantities in excess of Equivilent Quantities of the gas received from Owner at the Receipt Point(s).